akinsikuoluwafemi/Support-Ticket/README.md

-# **Challenge: Building a Support Ticket System**
+# **Building a Support Ticket System**

-Your task is to build a Support Ticket System application that allows users to create Support Tickets.
+Build a Support Ticket System application that allows users to create Support Tickets.
 The application should consist of a backend API and a frontend interface.

 **Requirements:**